Settlement for Car Accident Injury: How Much is it Worth in Nova Scotia?

-For minor injuries, there is a “cap” in Nova Scotia.
-This cap is to simplify and streamline minor accidents injury settlements.
-Minor injuries include whiplash, sprains, strains, and other minor inconveniences.
+For accidents involving minor injuries in Nova Scotia, there is a cap on certain kinds of damages that can be awarded.
+This cap is meant to simplify and streamline minor accident injury settlements.
+Minor cap injuries include whiplash, sprains, and strains.
 This cap, adjusted for inflation, is now roughly $8,500.
-Bear in mind that this is only for pain and suffering, and not for major damages such as property damage and loss of income.
+Bear in mind that this is only for pain and suffering, not for major damages such as loss of income.

-However, many insurance companies may take the position that your claim is capped when there are good legal and factual arguments to the contrary.
-That’s why it is important to let a skilled lawyer deal with the insurance companies.
+Not all seemingly minor claims are capped though.
+However, many insurance companies try to convince you that your claim is capped when there are good legal and factual arguments to the contrary.
+That’s why it’s important to involve a skilled lawyer when dealing with an insurance company.

 An injury can throw your life into turmoil.
 Compensation is your legal right and is intended to make you as close to whole again as possible.
 At MacGillivray Injury and Insurance Law, we believe your future is worth fighting for and will hold the negligent party responsible for the damage they caused to you.